baseonballs/mpower-sitedocs/site-docs/mathematics/elem/core-concepts/factors-multiples/relation-to-gcf-lcm.md

 The smallest common multiple of 48 and 60 is 240.
 All other common multiples will be multiples of 240 (e.g., 480, 720, 960, etc.).

 - **Common Multiples of 48 and 60**: \( 240, 480, 720, 960, \ldots \).

+# Application Example: Scheduling Problem

+Suppose you have two tasks, one that repeats every 48 minutes and another every 60 minutes.
+You want to know when both tasks will occur simultaneously.

+- The **LCM(48, 60)** is 240, so both tasks will occur together every 240 minutes (or 4 hours).

+## Application Example: Dividing Items into Groups

+You have 48 apples and 60 oranges.
+You want to divide them into the largest possible equal groups of apples and oranges, without any leftover.

+- The **GCF(48, 60)** is 12, so you can divide them into 12 equal groups, each containing 4 apples and 5 oranges.

+## Key Insights:

+- The **GCF** helps with division problems where you're trying to break something into the largest possible equal groups.
+- The **LCM** helps with scheduling or combining events/tasks that happen at different intervals.